isf-dp-cs/isf-dp-cs.github.io/content/Java/topics/04_song/_index.md

 while (i < 5);
 ```

-💻 Write a new method `getSongByValence(double target)` that finds a song with the given valence, and returns that song.
+**💻 Write a new method `getSongByValence(double target)` that finds a song with the given valence, and returns that song.
 Use the `do...while` loop.
 If it cannot find a song that matches, it should return null.
-Remember that binary search only works on **sorted arrays**, so be sure to call one of your sorting methods first.
+Remember that binary search only works on sorted arrays, so be sure to call one of your sorting methods first.**

-💻 In the `main` method of `Melodify`, **test this method** to be sure it works.
+**💻 In the `main` method of `Melodify`, test this method to be sure it works.**

 ---

 ### [f] Get Random Song

-💻 Write a new method `getRandomSong()` that returns a random Song.
+**💻 Write a new method `getRandomSong()` that returns a random Song.**

 > Here's how to randomly generate a number 0-9:
 ```java